daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 The version of MQTT used by the Thing+ Platform is 3 and the 8883 port is used for MQTT communication.
 8883 port should be opened before communicating with the Thing+ Platform. <br>

+When connecting MQTT to a Thing+ broker, you must use the **mqtts** protocol.
+Plain MQTT connections are not allowed. <br/>

 ** Details of the MQTT Connection Spec  **

 MQTT Connection SPEC|Thing+ Definition